codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/conditionals-and-logic-the-if-else-statement.md

 Because of the semicolon, the `if` statement compiles as if there are no braces, and the subsequent block runs independently.
 As a general rule, each line of Java code should end with a semicolon or brace---but not both.

 The compiler won't complain if you omit optional braces or write empty statements.
 Doing so is allowed by the Java language, but it often results in bugs that are difficult to find.
-Development tools like Checkstyle (see Appendix 18.5) can warn you about these and other kinds of programming mistakes.